jsnimda/fastify-no-response-validation/README.md

 This plugin disables response validation in Fastify.
 After applying this plugin:

 1. Responses that don't match the defined schema won't trigger a 500 error
-2. API can send data that doesn't strictly conform to the response schema
+2. API performance improves as response validation overhead is removed
 3. Schema documentation is preserved for API documentation purposes

 ## Pro Tip